thatcherfreeman/utility-dctls/README.md

 **Temperature/Tint**: Allows you to white balance the image via RGB linear gain.
 You simply choose the hue corresponding to the Temperature slider using **Temperature Axis Hue**, and the Temperature slider will move along that direction, whereas the tint slider will move in a direction perpendicular to the temperature axis.

-**Contrast**: Applies Gamma in linear, however it is normalized so that mid gray does not move.
+**Contrast**: Applies Gamma or a custom alternative function in linear.
+Normalized so that mid gray does not move.

 **Log Lift**: Applies Lift in the selected **Log Space**.
 When **Mid Gray Comp Str.** is set to 100%, then gamma is simultaneously applied to restore mid gray.